 If a grant has not been withdrawn within two years of the date it was awarded, it is cancelled without a separate notification.
 Grants are cancelled if the work for which the grant was awarded is not performed.
 If the grant has not been used in line with instructions, the unpaid share of the grant can be cancelled, and the sum that has been paid out reclaimed.

 A report on how the grant was used must be delivered to the Foundation no later than a year after the final payment of the grant was paid out.
 The manager in charge is responsible for reporting the work of projects and working groups.
-If the grant has been awarded for work to be performed over many years, for example a second or third year grant from the Post Doc Pool, or a second or third year grant for a major cultural event, the applicant must file an interim report which demonstrates that the project is proceeding as planned.
+If the grant has been awarded for work to be performed over many years, such as a second or third year grant for a major cultural event, the applicant must file an interim report which demonstrates that the project is proceeding as planned.
 Grant recipients can apply for new grants only after they have delivered the final/interim report of their previous project.
-Fill in the final report at grants online service.
+Fill in the report in the grant online service.
 Reports must not be sent via email or be mailed to the Foundation.